 But the scandal also places financial regulators under the limelight.
 Speaking at conference, the head of German regulator BaFin said “a whole range of private and public entities including my own have not been effective enough” at preventing this “complete disaster”.
 EU vice-president in charge of financial services Valdis Dombrovskis, told the Financial Times that he was asking the Union’s top markets supervisor to assess BaFin’s handling of Germany’s fallen fintech champion.
 He added the EU should be prepared to pursue a formal investigation into the German regulator for “breach of union law” if the preliminary probe by the European Securities and Markets Authority discovered shortcomings in BaFin’s upholding of EU rules on financial reporting.
 In the UK, where Wirecard has a subsidiary, the Financial Conduct Authority has issued new guidelines to payment service and e-money providers to protect customer’s funds 13 days after the collapse of the German group.

 But those who suffered the most were the end users of Wirecard services.
-Following the insolvency of the parent company, its UK subsidiary WCS was ordered to suspend operations to avoid that money was transferred to Germany.
+Following the insolvency of the parent company, its UK subsidiary WCS was ordered to suspend operations to avoid that From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for g...
+More was transferred to Germany.
 This left millions of users of pre-paid cards, mobile money apps with their accounts frozen.
 This is irritating if you have alternative payment methods or several bank accounts.

 It is far more distressful if you rely exclusively on these services.
 Several WCS customers including Pockit, Anna and Morse Club’s specialize in underbanked customers who struggle to open accounts with mainstream banks.
 Amongst the beneficiaries of the cards were victims of human trafficking and modern slavery who rely on funds from a government scheme that was an indirect Wirecard customer.
 “One victim had to rely on leftovers from a Red Cross food parcel for three days after the UK government was also caught up in the problems”, reports the Financial Times.